sitepilot-archive/flight/README.md

 # Start a remote shell
 flight shell

-# Open project url in the default browser
+# Open a project link in the default browser
-flight open
+flight open {link-key?}

 # Open project files in explorer / finder
 flight folder